dubbs/dubbs.github.io/source/_posts/2015-02-14-setup-php-with-apache-and-on-the-cli.markdown

 # /usr/local/Cellar/php56/5.6.5/libexec/apache2/libphp5.so
 ```

-Tell Apache which PHP to use this shared object `.so`:
+Tell Apache which PHP shared object `.so` to use:

 ``` bash
 httpd -V | grep ROOT